-- (1) Management Companies are obliged to comply with the provisions to which the Issuer would be subject to if the Issuer itself were it to have had carried outperformed the relevant functions itself.
+(1) Management Companies are obliged to comply with the provisions to-which the Issuer would be subject were it to have carried outif the Issuer itself had performed the relevant functions itself.
+A breach.
+Violations of such rules caused by the Management Company shall be dealt with as if the breachviolation was caused by the Issuer.

-A breach Violations of such rules caused by the Management Company shall be dealt with as if the breach-violation was caused by the Issuer. - (2) Prior to submitting an application for admission to trading, the Management Company and the Issuer applying for admission to trading must provide Oslo Børs with a statement of acceptance that regulates the responsibilities and duties of the Issuer and the Management Company vis-á vistowards Oslo Børs. - (3) In the event that the Issuer or the Management Company breaches the Rules or the agreement statement mentioned in the second paragraph, Oslo Børs reserves the right to impose sanctions on such party in accordance with section 3.178.
+(2) Prior to submitting an application for admission to trading, the Management Company and the Issuer applying for admission to trading must provide Oslo Børs with a statement of acceptance that regulates the responsibilities and duties of the Issuer and the Management Company vis á-vistowards Oslo Børs.

+(3) In the event that the Issuer or the Management Company breaches the Rules or the agreementstatement mentioned in the second paragraph, Oslo Børs reserves the right to impose sanctions on such party in accordance with section 3.1817.